open223/models.open223.info/examples/pnnl-bdg2-1.md

   language: python
   name: python3
 ---
-# Example Building 2 Model 1
+# PNNL Example Building 2 Model 1

 Exammple Building 2 is based on a [Department of Energy Prototype Builiding](https://www.energycodes.gov/prototype-building-models) model.
 Specifically, the DOE Prototype Medium Office Building was extended by creating unique detailed building architecture for each of the three building floors,